nikantic/react-currency-app/readme.md

 #Todo - react-currency-app

-// optimization - json save and error handling (404 and for components) - will we have a router?

 (kudos button)
 // fix empty input error 0
 // also, if input smaller than 0 stop updating